Master of Finance

 Undergraduate degrees in economics, engineering, computer science, mathematics, physics, or statistics will be considered.
 Students with non-quantitative undergraduate degrees will be considered on an exceptional basis if they have work experience in a quantitative field.

 We are now accepting applications to the Fall 2015 Master of Finance program.
+Final Deadline for International Applications is March 30, 2015.
 To apply for admission, please use our online application form.

 The following criteria will be considered for admission:

 - Post-university work or research experience in a quantitative discipline is recommended, but not required.

 - Experience with statistical and econometric applications (Examples: SAS, STATA, MatLab, R, S-Plus).